aagricola/17-ED/week-1/README.md

 And we talk to the computer using coded instructions called an algorithm.
 It is nothing more than a detailed instruction.
 While the word algorithm is usually used in the realm of computers, you could call any precise explanation of how to do something an algorithm - a baking recipe, knitting instruction, driving directions, ect.

-##Assignment 1: Partner Portrait
+## Assignment 1: Partner Portrait

  Partner up with someone in class.
 Learn a little bit about each other by asking questions.
-Then sketch a portrait of the person incorporate some details of what you learned about them - hobbies, place of origin, favorite food, or whatever.
+Then sketch a portrait of the person visually incorporating some of the details you learned about them - hobbies, place of origin, favorite food, or whatever.
 Think in primitive shapes like the ones we learned in Processing.
 Then translate your drawing into code in Processing.
 It can be representational or somewhat spontaneous and abstract.
 Most importantly **HAVE FUN!**